emberjs/rfcs/text/0615-autotracking-memoization.md

 When this happens, it often means that optimizations can be made in the code surrounding the computation.
-For instance, in the Glimmer VM, we don't emit updating bytecodes if we detect that a memoized function is constant, because it means that this piece of DOM will never update.
+For instance, in the Glimmer VM, we don't emit updating bytecodes if we detect that a memoized function can never change, because it means that this piece of DOM will never update.

 In order to check if a memoized function is constant or not, users can use the